-The question of whether to have joint or separate checking accounts is a critical one.
+One of the most important money questions for couples is that of whether to have joint or separate checking accounts.
 Some people feel strongly that financial unity can only be achieved through joint accounts.

 Other people might feel like it’s important for each person to have their own credit score and independent financial security and therefore choose separate checking accounts.

 My husband and I have tried both joint and separate accounts, and I felt like it was way harder for us to make financial decisions in a unified way when we had separate accounts.

 I wouldn’t have been happy continuing to manage our bank accounts separately, and luckily my husband agreed with me.
 By having the ‘checking account discussion’ early on, you can save yourself a lot of headaches.